jtrfp/jtrfp/doc/Nocturne.md

 # Nocturne Overview

 *Nocturne* was released in 1999.
-It was developed by [TerminalReality Terminal Reality] and published by Gathering of Developers.
+It was developed by [Terminal Reality](TerminalReality.md) and published by Gathering of Developers.
 It is a survival horror game.
 Its engine was later used in [Blair Witch Volume 1: Rustin Parr](BlairWitch1.md).

 ## Reference